hugoferreira/asso-pipes-and-stuff-v19/readme.md

 ## Part I (class of 25/3/2019)

+> In software engineering, a **pipeline** consists of a **chain of processing elements** (processes, threads, coroutines, functions, etc.), arranged so that the output of each element is the input of the next; the name is by analogy to a physical pipeline.
+Usually some amount of buffering is provided between consecutive elements.
+The **information that flows** in these pipelines is often a **stream** of records, bytes, or bits, and the elements of a pipeline may be called **filters**; this is also called the **pipes and filters design pattern**.
+Connecting elements into a pipeline is analogous to function composition.

 * *Pull* architecture, from the point of view of tasks (tasks *demand* data);
 * Synchronous and Blocking;
 * Eager instead of Lazy (see `FileLineReader`);